duycs/cms-demo/README.md

     access_modifier field_type filed_name field_value;
 }
 ```
-#### Object as you know
-- In computer science, an object can be a variable, a data structure, a function, or a method, and as such, is a value in memory referenced by an identifier.

-- In the class-based object-oriented programming paradigm, object refers to a particular instance of a class, where the object can be a combination of variables, functions, and data structures.

-- In relational database management, an object can be a table or column, or an association between data and a database entity (such as relating a person's age to a specific person.
+- Example 2: Layout page
+One page layout have many fields, each field have label and value, these fileds are title, image banner, body...

 #### So content in the layout, I mean CMS can be thought of as is an object

-- From example about *Class object* above, assumption all keyword as tables is single without relation:
+- From example about *Class object* and *Layout page* above, layout page same as an object, assumption all keyword as tables is single without relation:
 ```
-access_modifier (permission table)
+access_modifier (I set name is permission table) object_type object_name
-object_type
-object_name
 field_type